What is the New Zealand Privacy Act?

 - Disclosure of personal information outside of New Zealand– Agencies may only disclose the personal information of data subjects in other countries in which laws similar to New Zealand’s Privacy Act are also in place.
 The only exception to this is when the data subject concerned has been informed that their information will not be protected in accordance with New Zealand law, but have nevertheless expressly consented to such disclosure anyway.

-- Unique identifiers– Agencies are prohibited from assigning a unique identifier to an individual, unless doing so is necessary for said agency to carry out its functions efficiently.
+- Unique identifiers– Agencies are prohibited from assigning a unique identifier to an individual, unless doing so is necessary for the said agency to carry out its functions efficiently.
 When agencies do make use of unique identifiers, they are also prohibited from using a unique identifier that has already been assigned to an individual by another agency, except for certain taxation purposes.
 Agencies must take reasonable steps to ensure that unique identifiers are not misappropriated or misused.

 - Mandatory data breach notifications– Agencies are responsible for reporting data breaches to all individuals affected, as well as the Privacy Commissioner, if said breaches have the potential to cause serious harm to data subjects involved.